Richard Cobden: Statues

 A bronze statue of Cobden is in St Ann's Square in Manchester (pictured above) and his bust is in Manchester Town Hall.

-There is a statue of him, funded by public subscription (to which Napoléon III contributed) in the square by Mornington Crescent Underground station, Camden Town, London.
+There is a statue of him, funded by public subscription (to which Napoléon III is said to have contributed) in the square by Mornington Crescent Underground station, Camden Town, London.
 The Cobden pub on Camden High Street is in turn named after the statue.

 The statue of Cobden in Stockport town centre was moved in 2006 as part of an urban regeneration scheme, but is now back in place.

 Inside the Bradford Wool Exchange, West Yorkshire, there is a statue of Cobden.

 Outside the Wool Exchange, between the ground floor arches, are carved portraits of notable people, including Cobden (the others are Titus Salt, Stephenson, Watt, Arkwright, Jacquard, Gladstone and Palmerston and (facing Bank Street) Raleigh, Drake, Columbus, Cook and Anson).
 Flanking the porched entrance below the tower are statues of Bishop Blaise, the patron saint of woolcombers, and King Edward III, who greatly promoted the wool trade.

 An obelisk erected in Cobden's memory in 1868 is located at West Lavington in West Sussex.
 Upon the statue are the words "Free Trade.
 Peace Goodwill Among Nations".